MrSmith33/vox/internals.md

 # IR

 Program IR consists of globals, constants, types and functions.
-Functions belong to modules, but modules are pretty much unnessesary abstraction.
+Functions belong to modules, but modules are pretty much unnessesary abstraction at this point.

+## IR Function

-## Storage
+### Storage

 Function IR is stored in a set of arenas that reside in `CompilationContext`.